ognjenmanojlovic/minecraft-server/README.md

 - **A custom-built Minecraft Java server image** based on Java 21
 - **Persistent world storage** using a Docker volume, ensuring game progress is retained across restarts
 - **Environment-driven configuration**, such as EULA acceptance and JVM memory allocation
-- **Manual upload of the official `server.jar`**, which is excluded from Git due to licensing restrictions
+- **Manual download and upload of the official `server.jar`**, which is excluded from Git due to licensing restrictions
 - **Port forwarding (`8888 → 25565`)**, making the server accessible externally while running internally on the default Minecraft port
 - **An automated startup script (`start.sh`)** that prepares required files and ensures consistent, reliable server startup